dermotte/itec-webpage-mlux/courses/seminardms-ss23.md

 The final presentation should take 15 minutes (no more and no less) and should summarize your work done in the paper.

 # Topics

+## Quality of Experience
+- Juluri, P., Tamarapalli, V., & Medhi, D. (2015).
+Measurement of quality of experience of video-on-demand services: A survey.
+IEEE Communications Surveys & Tutorials, 18(1), 401-418.
+- Skowronek, J., Raake, A., Berndtsson, G., Rummukainen, O. S., Usai, P., Gunkel, S. N., ... & Toet, A. (2022).
+Quality of experience in telemeetings and videoconferencing: a comprehensive survey.
+IEEE Access.
+- Balachandran, A., Sekar, V., Akella, A., Seshan, S., Stoica, I., & Zhang, H. (2013).
+Developing a predictive model of quality of experience for internet video.
+ACM SIGCOMM Computer Communication Review, 43(4), 339-350.

+## Movement in VR
+- Cmentowski, S., Kievelitz, F., & Krueger, J. H. (2022).
+Outpace Reality: A Novel Augmented-Walking Technique for Virtual Reality Games.
+Proceedings of the ACM on Human-Computer Interaction, 6(CHI PLAY), 1-24.
+- Nilsson, N. C., Serafin, S., Steinicke, F., & Nordahl, R. (2018).
+Natural walking in virtual reality: A review.
+Computers in Entertainment (CIE), 16(2), 1-22.
+- Cannavò, A., Calandra, D., Pratticò, F. G., Gatteschi, V., & Lamberti, F. (2020).
+An evaluation testbed for locomotion in virtual reality.
+IEEE Transactions on Visualization and Computer Graphics, 27(3), 1871-1889.

 ...